Customize Consent Preferences

 Key Attractions and Dining in Le Village

-Le Village has several venues that may be of interest to clients with various orientations in the context of the queer culture.
-Those who are interested in nightlife should not bypass Complexe Sky – this is one of the largest clubs in Canada, and on the roof, there is a terrace with a view of the city skyline.
-Club Unity is also popular with many; it provides dance floors that are operational throughout the night.
-Those who like watching drag performances should not miss the live show at Cabaret Mado – the place is named after the most famous drag queen in Montreal, Mado Lamotte.
-It is now considered one of the most popular venues for drag shows in this city, where regular goers can watch both local troupes and international talents.
+The place is named after the most famous drag queen in Montreal, Mado Lamotte.
+It is now considered one of the most popular venues for drag shows in this city.
+Regular goers can watch both local troupes and international talents.
 If the guests require a more laid-back atmosphere, then La Graine Brûlée is a homey place where they can have coffee while seated on their outside patio.
-The vegetarians and vegans specifically will be happy to learn that one of the restaurants that serves plant-based meals in the city is Tendresse, which is well known for its innovation and inclusiveness.
+Vegetarians and vegans will be happy to learn that one of the restaurants that serves plant-based meals in the city is Tendresse.

 Community Events and Cultural Spaces

-Other LGBTQ+ Friendly Neighborhoods Montreal
+Other LGBTQ+ Friendly Neighbourhoods Montreal

 The Plateau